owickstrom/wickstrom.tech/src/posts/2024-08-12-a-flexible-minimalist-neovim.md

 ## Returning to Neovim

 Yeah, so I'm back in Neovim.
-I actually started with the LazyVim distribution based on recommendation.
+I actually started with the [LazyVim](http://www.lazyvim.org/) distribution based on recommendation.
 On the positive side, it got me motivated to use Neovim again.
 But I had some frustrations with the distribution.

 The start-up time wasn't great.
-I guess it did some lazy loading of plugins, but the experience was still that of an IDE taking its time to get going.
+I guess it did some lazy loading of plugins to speed things up, but the experience was still that of an IDE taking its time to get ready.
 Not the Neovim experience I was hoping for.

 More importantly, it was full of distractions; popups, status messages, news, and plugins I didn't need.